 The word government emanates from the Latin “to govern your mind” or in plain words “to control your mind” …so why not take radical action towards governing your own mind?

 The success to achieving radical action lies not on thinking of an idea and then waiting for others to make it happen.
 It lies in realizing that all the resources lie within you.
 You have to make it happen.

 You have to embrace the power of now and take the steps to bring your idea to reality.

 In today’s age; because we live in reverse; radical action is a concept mostly used by those wishing to control or take advantage.

 Radical action should be something each one of us puts into use, however it should not leave you depleted, bitter, angry, or sarcastic.

 Let us not confuse a faster moving society with a more productive, happier society.
 True progress does not comes from only one aspect of self; production.

 If we need to impress others with how much we have or have the need to be liked and accepted by everyone, then we are failing.
 No matter how much you have or you think you are “liked” you are dependent on your material things or the opinion of others to define who you are.

-What if you lose it all?.
-Do you stop being you?.
-That is the reason why many successful people when they fall, they can not get up again!.
-Others see them as a failure and because they placed so much value on the opinion of others they believe they are a failure.
+What if you lose it all?….would you stop being you?
+This is why many “successful” people once they fail , cannot get up again!
+Others see them as a failures and because they placed so much value on the opinion of others they believe they are a failure.

 Is not about how boisterous you are but how true you are to yourself.
 Is about having the courage to face your shadow, because doing so requires mighty strength but the rewards are unsurmountable.